strickvl/panlabel/README.md

 ## Usage

-You can use the following commands to get more information about panlabel:
+You can use the following commands to get more information about `panlabel`:

 - `panlabel -V` or `panlabel --version`: Displays the current version of panlabel.
 - `panlabel -h` or `panlabel --help`: Shows the full CLI help, including available commands and options.